zhengwang125/play2vec/README.md

 # play2vec

-This is the Implementation of "Effective and Efficient Sports Play Retrieval with Deep Representation Learning" (KDD 2019).
+This is the implementation of "Effective and Efficient Sports Play Retrieval with Deep Representation Learning" (KDD 2019).

 ## Requirements